Daniel Burrus

 Daniel Burrus is an American technology futurist, business adviser, author, and public speaker in the areas of business strategy, global trends, and disruptive innovation.
-He has written on the topics of business transformation and technology-driven trends, with his book Flash Forsight becoming a New York Times Bestseller in 2011.
+He has written on the topics of business transformation and technology-driven trends, with his book Flash Foresight becoming a New York Times Bestseller in 2011.

 The New York Times described Daniel Burrus as a "futurist who talks about how a vision of times ahead can shape business decisions today."
 Forbes magazine recognized his career as a "strategic advisor to executives from Fortune 500 companies" given his role as a technology trends researcher.

 Early life and education

 Burrus was born in Portland, Oregon.
 He grew up in the Milwaukee, Wisconsin area.

-Daniel Burrus attended the Wisconsin State University-Oshkosh, where he graduated in 1971 with a bachelor's degree.
+Daniel Burrus attended the Wisconsin State University-Oshkosh, where he had graduated in 1971 with a bachelor's degree.
 Burrus and fellow student Bill Gray, during their senior year, were awarded a research grant from the United States Department of Education to establish a student training assistance program.
 He and Bill Gray were co-directors of the first federally funded program of its kind in the nation.
 The program offered free tutoring for collegians with deficiencies in specific academic subjects, sample test files, class notes, textbook exchange, general information and referral, assistance in registration, and help in selection of courses and teachers.
 While working on a graduate degree, Burrus became a science teacher (1971-1978).
 Early in his teaching career, he was nominated for an Educator of the Year Award and went on to found and manage six businesses.